Home/Nutritional Comparison

 Whole Spelt Bread

-Whole spelt bread is a nutritious alternative to regular bread, made from whole grain spelt flour.
-It is rich in fiber, vitamins, and minerals, providing a wholesome option for health-conscious individuals.
+Whole spelt bread is a nutritious alternative to regular wheat bread, made from whole grain spelt flour.
+It is rich in fiber, vitamins, and minerals, providing a wholesome option for those seeking healthier bread choices.

-Whole spelt bread is high in dietary fiber, which aids in digestion and promotes a healthy gut microbiome.
+Whole spelt bread is high in dietary fiber, which aids in digestion and helps maintain a healthy gut microbiome.

-It contains essential vitamins and minerals, including magnesium and iron, which are important for energy production and overall health.
+It contains essential vitamins and minerals, including magnesium and iron, which are crucial for energy production and overall health.

 Adlay Millet